Architecture is a science of buildings.

 Tokina 11-16mm f2.8 has highly improved optical performance.

-Its focal length allows the broader view, while aperture allows the effective results in low light.
+Its focal length allows a broader view, while the aperture enables effective low-light results.

 This feature makes it the best interior architectural photography lens.